antonio-fr/Ledger-CTF-2018/README.md

 ## CTF 2 : Access control

-The CTF2 is about running a full statically linked binary, doing a full decompilation to reverser engineering and extract private keys.
+The CTF2 is about running a full statically linked binary, doing a full decompilation to reverse engineering and extract the private key.
 Alternatively, runs in a VM, injecting faults and reading memory.
 It is also the harder of the 3 challenges.
 To compare, only half of the people who solve CTF#1, solved this challenge.
 I tried the padding oracle technique up to 2 chars on it.
 Many timing measurements, nothing was conclusive.
 As I'm not familiar with this kind of analysis, I gave up on this challenge.